Vinit Kakar: Career

-In 2018 He played lead antagonist Dreko in Rudra Ke Rakshak.
+In 2018 he played lead antagonist Dreko in Rudra Ke Rakshak.

-In 2019 He Played the dual character of Rakhtbeej and Daruk in TV series Devi Adi Parashakti.
+In 2019 he played the dual character of Rakhtbeej and Daruk in TV series Devi Adi Parashakti.

-In 2019 He Played the character Prince Kaivarta in Chandragupta Maurya.
+In 2019 he played the character Prince Kaivarta in Chandragupta Maurya.

-In 2019 Played the character of Haiwan-ae-Iblees in Aladdin-Naam Toh Suna Hoga.
+In 2019 he played the character of Haiwan-ae-Iblees in Aladdin-Naam Toh Suna Hoga.

-In 2020 Played the character of Meghnad "Indrajeet" in TV series Ram siya ke Luv kush and In the Same Year he Played four different roles of Shishupal, Takshak, Rahu and Aswathama in TV series RadhaKrishn.
+In 2020 he played the character of Meghnad "Indrajeet" in TV series Ram siya ke Luv kush and In the Same Year he Played four different roles of Shishupal, Takshak, Rahu and Aswathama in TV series RadhaKrishn.

-In 2022 He was seen as contestant in the first season of Lock Upp host Kangana Ranaut.
+In 2022 he was seen as contestant in the first season of Lock Upp host Kangana Ranaut.

-He Played lead antagonist in Jogan music album and He Played a cop in Kingsman web series.
+He played the lead antagonist in Jogan music album and he played a cop in Kingsman web series.

-In 2021 He Played lead Villain in Sony SAB's Show Ziddi Dil Maane Na.
+In 2021 he played the lead Villain in Sony SAB's Show Ziddi Dil Maane Na.

-In 2021 He Played Central character of Mayasur in And TV's show Baal Shiv – Mahadev Ki Andekhi Gatha.
+In 2021 he played the central character of Mayasur in And TV's show Baal Shiv – Mahadev Ki Andekhi Gatha.

-He Played the central character in sikhya entertainment's web crime series Kaun.
+He played the central character in sikhya entertainment's web crime series Kaun.

-He Played the central character Aryan in the web series Title Role.
+He played the central character Aryan in the web series Title Role.

-In 2020 Played dual character of Gajmukhasur and Andhakasur in TV series Vignaharta Ganesh.
+In 2020 he played dual character of Gajmukhasur and Andhakasur in TV series Vignaharta Ganesh.